 For getting a real feeling of flight, you should definitely consider getting a joystick or - preferred - a yoke plus rudder pedals.
 In any case, you can specify your device of choice for control via the --control-mode option, i.eselect joystick, keyboard, mouse.
 The default setting is joystick.
-Concerning instruments, there are again two alternatives: You can use the panel or the HUD.

-A short leaflet based on this chapter can be found at
+A short leaflet showing the standard keys can be found at